 Risk of Getting Caught

 Torrent users have been prosecuted on a periodic basis.
 The chances of going to court or having to pay a settlement are minimal, but the consequences can be severe.
-The number of lawsuits filed by copyright holders against torrenters for copyright infringement rose in the late 2000s.
+The number of lawsuits filed by copyright holders against torrenteers for copyright infringement rose in the late 2000s.
 Copyright pirates were sued for exorbitant sums of money, and the majority of cases were settled out of court.

 Because they were depicted as petty millionaires harassing impoverished college students, these public scare tactics reflected negatively on the recording and film businesses.
-Direct lawsuits are becoming less prevalent, but the fight against torrenters is far from ended.
+Direct lawsuits are becoming less prevalent, but the fight against torrenteers is far from ended.

 What are Copyright Trolls?

 The task of pursuing individual copyright thieves has now been delegated to a rising number of tiny organizations known as copyright trolls.
-Using their genuine IP addresses, these organizations track down torrenters who unlawfully download copyrighted information.
+Using their genuine IP addresses, these organizations track down torrenteers who unlawfully download copyrighted information.
 They then approach the copyright holders and sign an agreement authorizing them to initiate legal action on their behalf.
 Others are directly employed by Hollywood film corporations to track down pirates.

-The copyright trolls then go after tormenters by mail, email, or even going door to door and handing out settlement letters, armed with legal leverage and a list of names.
+The copyright trolls then go after tormenters by mail, email, or even going door to door and handing out settlement letters armed with legal leverage and a list of names.
 These letters do not constitute legal papers or injunctions.
-Copyright trolls intimidate, scare, and ridicule torrenters into paying without ever going to court.
+Copyright trolls intimidate, scare, and ridicule torrenteers into paying without ever going to court.
 That makes the $3,000 seem reasonable, but going to court is expensive and hazardous for them, so don’t give in if you receive such a letter.